 Members of Countries that need a permit to enter into the Benin Republic can get one online.

-The E- visa is a digital system that allows travelers to acquire visas by completing a form online.
+The E- visa is a digital system that allows travellers to acquire visas by completing a form online.
 It is easier to gain permission without having to endure the long and tedious method of waiting at the Benin embassy.

 The Benin E- visa allows tourists and visitors to gain entry and stay in the country on a 30 day after issuance basis or 90 days after issuance basis.